rinawasabi/cyber-security-data-privacy/BookingSystem/Phase4/privacypolicy.md

 - System-generated user ID and authentication tokens
 - Resource reservation details (date, time, resource type)

-We do **not** collect or process any unnecessary data such as payment information, IP tracking, or marketing preferences.
+We do not collect or process any unnecessary data such as payment information or marketing preferences.
+However, limited technical information (such as IP address and login timestamp) may be temporarily stored for security and audit purposes only.

 ---